Gellert5225/StellarEngine/readme.md

-# Stellar Engine - Vulkan
+# Stellar Engine
-A custom game engine using C++ and Vulkan API
+A custom game engine using C++ and Vulkan/Metal API.
 ## Table of Contents
 * [Introduction](#introduction)
 * [Installation](#installation)
 * [ToDo](#todo)

 ## Introduction
-Stellar Engine is a cross-platform game engine using Vulkan API.
+Stellar Engine is a cross-platform game engine using Vulkan/Metal API.
 Inspired by Cherno's [Hazel Engine](https://github.com/TheCherno/Hazel)

 Currently it is at the very initial state of development.
-It supports Windows10(64 bit), Linux(64 bit) and macOS with Intel CPU.
+It supports Windows10(64 bit), Linux(64 bit) and macOS.
-> Although theoretically it should support Apple Silicon but I do not have a M1 Mac
+> On Windows and Linux platforms, StellarEngine will use Vulkan API.
+> And on macOS, it will use Metal API instead.

+### How it works

+This project has 2 sub projects, the `core engine` and a `sandbox`.
+The `core engine` contains all the rendering code, and the `sandbox` can be viewed as a client(a game or a 3D application).

+- On Windows and Linux platform, code is written purely in C++, and is compiled using `g++`.
+> Note: On Windows you will need to install `MinGW` first, see [here](#installation) for detail.

+- On macOS, code is written in C++ and Objective-C++, with the latter primarily being a bridging file between the main C++ code and [metal-cpp](https://developer.apple.com/metal/cpp/) code.

+- All three platforms use `GLFW` as window creation and `ImGui` for UI components.

 ### Current Stage
 ![](Screenshots/currentStage.png)